 “Being creative in the presentation will not only show you’ve put your heart into it, but it makes it more interesting for the person who is receiving the gift card.
 It puts more of a surprise factor into it and makes it more personal,” says Debbie Gray, an Ocala, Florida, graphic designer.

 Need some help getting your own creative juices flowing?
 How about a compact that doubles as a gift card holder?
 What about wrapping a gift card in a Christmas tree ornament or jammed into a Starbucks cup filled with coffee beans?

 Check out these ideas and many more in our list of top 10 creative gift card wrapping favorites:

 2. Keep it organized: Many of us have gift cards with unused balances lying around the house at any given time, and it can be hard to keep track of them.
 Wrap up your gift card in the Card Cubby.
 With spaces to write down balances and expiration dates, you can give your loved ones the gift of organization, too ($23.50 and up)

 3. Christmas tree ornaments: The best gift card wrapping can be used long after the gift card itself has been redeemed.
 Many popular gift-card holders come in the form of Christmas tree ornaments -- keepsakes to be appreciated year after year.
 Seastone manufactures several of these, and the products are only available through retail distributors, which include Wal-Mart, The Home Depot, Walgreens and Kroger stores.
-Or you can make one yourself: Stick the gift card in a balloon, blow it up, draw some snowflakes on it, add an ornament hook.
+Or you can make one yourself: Stick the gift card in a balloon, blow it up, draw some snowflakes on it and add an ornament hook.
 Voila!
 You've got a fun, pretty gift card wrapper, with an added noisemaker bonus: The recipient has to pop it to get it open.
 (See our "3 fun ways to wrap gift cards" video for more.)